This is a

 You can use Danger to codify your teams norms, leaving humans to think about harder problems.

-Danger JS works with GitHub or BitBucket Server for code review, then with: Travis CI, Circle CI, GitHub Actions, Semaphore, Jenkins, Docker Cloud, Bitrise, surf-build, Codeship, Drone, Buildkite, Nevercode, buddybuild, TeamCity, Visual Studio Team Services, Screwdriver, Concourse, Netlify, CodeBuild or Codefresh.
+Danger JS works with GitHub, BitBucket Server, BitBucket Cloud for code review, then with: Travis CI, GitLab CI, Semaphore, Circle CI, GitHub Actions, Jenkins, Docker Cloud, Bitrise, surf-build, Codeship, Drone, Buildkite, Nevercode, buddybuild, Buddy.works, TeamCity, Visual Studio Team Services, Screwdriver, Concourse, Netlify, CodeBuild, Codefresh, AppCenter, or BitBucket Pipelines.